-The new research centre, based in the Faculty of Education, Humanities and Social Sciences, has a distinct focus on the education of children and young adults who are not well-served by existing formal and traditional forms of education both in the UK and globally.
+Based in the Faculty of Education, Humanities and Social Sciences, the new research centre has a distinct focus on the education of children and young adults who are not well-served by existing formal and traditional forms of education both in the UK and globally.

-These include undocumented migrants, asylum seekers, refugees and internally displaced people, children and young people living in developing countries, fragile states and societies affected by conflict, children and young people involved in the youth justice system or in custody, young homeless people and looked after children (children in care), amongst others.
+These include undocumented migrants, asylum seekers, refugees and internally displaced people, children and young people living in extreme poverty or societies affected by conflict, children and young people involved in the youth justice system or in custody, young homeless people and looked-after children (children in care), among others.

-The wide-ranging and inclusive membership of the Centre, encompassing partnerships between academics, charities, governmental and non-governmental organisations and the business sector, provides an ideal environment to facilitate interchange between policy and practice.
+The wide-ranging and inclusive membership of the Centre, encompassing partnerships between academics, charities, governmental and non-governmental organisations and the business sector, provides an ideal environment to stimulate debate, influence public policy and improve professional practice.

 Director of the Centre: Kathleen Fincham